Management Strategy to Help Your Employees Implement Change

 You've finally made it to the Implementation Stage of making and managing change within your organization.
-Yes, you get to take action.
+Yes, you get to take action during this stage.
 You can if you follow these recommendations and accomplish first, the four initial stages that build employee commitment to change.

 The 5th Stage of Managing Change: Implementation